-Facing Down Flu: 5 Facts To Know Now
+What You Need To Know About This Year's Flu Season

 Because elderly people are so vulnerable to the flu, some nursing homes and assisted living facilities may limit visitors and resident activities, depending on the level of illness.

-5. Don't mistake flu symptoms for those of a common cold.
+5. Don't mistake flu symptoms for those of a common cold

 The hallmarks of flu are fever and body aches that accompany cough and congestion, Bergen said.

-If you feel as if you're having trouble breathing, or if your fever can't be controlled with medication like Tylenol, check with your doctor.
-It's even more important for patients to see a doctor if they have a chronic medical condition like diabetes or heart disease, or if they are young or elderly.
+If you feel as if you're having trouble breathing or if your fever can't be controlled with medication like Tylenol, check with your doctor.
+It's even more important for patients to see a doctor if they have a chronic medical condition like diabetes or heart disease or if they are young or elderly.

 Kaiser Permanente doctors now are being advised to prescribe antiviral drugs like Tamiflu — given as a pill or, for kids, an oral suspension — even without a lab test for influenza, Bergen said.
-According to a report in the Los Angeles Times, however, Tamiflu supplies are running low.
+According to a report in The Los Angeles Times, however, Tamiflu supplies are running low.

 And Bergen cautioned that these medications are only partly effective, reducing the time of illness by just a day or two.